3DCdsc/Intro_to_Git_Workshop/jason.md

 ```bash
 git push <remote> --tags
 ```
 This command allows you to send all your local tags to the remote repository.
-Tags are not automatically pushed when you push a branch or use the ```--all``` option
+Tags are not automatically pushed when you push a branch or use the ```--all``` option.

-these are just some of the most commonly used commands, to see the full list of available formatting options use the ```git help push``` command to see the man page for the Git Push tool.
+These are just some of the most commonly used commands, to see the full list of available formatting options use the ```git help push``` command to see the man page for the Git Push tool.
 Alternatively you could view the [online documentation](https://git-scm.com/docs/git-push) here!

 ## Branching